codenozzle/slatr/source/includes/_codes.md

 The 200 code can be returned for the following methods:

+ * POST - Used when creating a resource object.
+The POST request is handled, 200 is returned.
  * GET - Used when getting a resource object.
 The get request is handled, 200 is returned.
  * PUT - Used when updating a resource object.
 The put request is handled, 200 is returned.
- * POST - For create operation, the new resource object is returned with a 200.

  Code | Meaning
 ---------- | -------